pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TaxonomyPicker.md

 ```

 - With the `onNewTerm` property you can capture the event, when text is in the input field and
-enter/return as pressed.
+enter/return is pressed.
 With a controlled TaxonomyPicker, this enables you to create the term
 and have the same flow as in SharePoint Keywords fields.

 ```typescript